SAP-samples/teched2022-XP280/exercises/ex1/create_a_cicd_job.md

 <br>![](/exercises/ex1/images/open_service.png)

-> If you get an authorization error when you to access the service, please log out of the SAP Business Technology Platform and log back in again.
+> If you get an authorization error when you try to access the service, please log out of the SAP Business Technology Platform and log back in again.

 After successfully opening the SAP Continuous Integration and Delivery service, please follow below steps to configure a job.